Sucheta Kripalani: Early life

 This was a time when the country’s atmosphere was charged with nationalist sentiments and the freedom struggle was gaining momentum.

-She was a shy child, self-conscious about her appearance and intellect, as she points out in her book, An Unfinished Autobiography.
+She was a shy child, self-conscious about her appearance and intellect, as she points out in her book, Sucheta : An Unfinished Autobiography.
 It was the age she grew up in and the situations she faced that shaped her personality.
 Sucheta recounts how, as a 10-year-old, she and her siblings had heard their father and his friends talk about the Jallianwala Bagh massacre.
 It left them so outraged that they vented their anger on some of the Anglo-Indian children they played with, by calling them names.

-Both Sucheta and her sister Sulekha were desperate to join India’s burgeoning Independence movement.
-There is one particularly fascinating incident which Sucheta narrates in her book.
-After the Jallianwala Bagh massacre, the Prince of Wales had visited Delhi.
-Girls from her school were taken to stand near the Kudsia Garden to honour the Prince of Wales.
-Despite wanting to refuse, both the sisters couldn't, and that left them bitterly outraged at their apparent cowardice.

-“This did not absolve our conscience from feeling shame.
-We both felt very small of our cowardice,” she writes.

-Later, while a student of Kinnaird College in Lahore, her Bible class teacher had said some disparaging things about Hinduism.
-Furious, Sucheta and her sister went home and asked their father to help them out.
-He coached them on some religious teachings and, the next day, the girls confronted their teacher with quotes from the Bhagavad Gita.
-The teacher never referred to Hinduism in class ever again!

-She studied at Indraprastha College and Punjab University before becoming a Professor of Constitutional History at Banaras Hindu University.
+She studied at Indraprastha College and Punjab University before becoming a professor of Constitutional History at Banaras Hindu University.
 In 1936, she married J. B. Kripalani, a prominent figure of the Indian National Congress, who was twenty years her senior.
 The marriage was opposed by both families, as well as by Gandhi himself, although he eventually relented.